 Science Fiction Genre

-Science fiction is defined by a mixture of speculation and science.
+Science fiction movies are defined by a mixture of speculation and science.
 While fantasy will explain through or make use of magic and mysticism, science fiction will use the changes and trajectory of technology and science.
 Science fiction will often incorporate space, biology, energy, time, and any other observable science.
 Most of James Cameron's best movies lean heavily on science fiction.

-The cyberpunk sub-genre is defined by a mixture of a desperate society oversaturated with crime that takes place in a high tech world that includes cybernetic organisms, virtual reality, and artificial intelligence.
+The cyberpunk sub-genre is defined by a mixture of a desperate society oversaturated with the crime that takes place in a high tech world that includes cybernetic organisms, virtual reality, and artificial intelligence.
 Ex.
 Blade Runner (1982), Elysium (2013) are just two of the best cyberpunk movies we've ever seen.

-Tech noir is similar to dystopian, but defined by technology as the main source behind humanity's struggle and partial downfall.
+Tech noir is similar to dystopian but defined by technology as the main source behind humanity's struggle and partial downfall.
 There is no requirement for a centralized government, and the only true aspect that places a story in this category is that technology threatens our reality.
 Ex.
-Terminator (1984)
+The Terminator (1984)

 Thriller Movie Categories

-A mystery story can often be connected to the crime genre, but may not involve or use law enforcement or the justice system as the main mains characters or backdrop for the story.
-A mystery story is defined by the plot, and both the character’s and viewer’s relationship with the motivations and reality behind the events that occur.
+A mystery story can often be connected to the crime genre, but may not involve or use law enforcement or the justice system as the main characters or backdrop for the story.
+A mystery story is defined by the plot, and both the character’s and the viewer’s relationship with the motivations and reality behind the events that occur.
 If you've seen any of M. Night Shyamalan's movies, you know how mystery plays a part.

 The techno-thriller sub-genre is defined by a conflict that takes place for or through Various forms of technology.
 What makes a techno-thriller different from various action sub-genres is the level of detail paid toward the underlying technical aspects of the technology and its effects.

 Some consider the definition of film noir to more of a style than a genre, because there is no requirement to be connected to a crime.
 There is, however, a natural overlap between style and genre in the best Film Noir movies.
 The central theme behind the noir sub-genre is a psychic imbalance that leads to self-hatred, aggression, or sociopathy.
-The term neo-noir is a living term, where the themes mentioned are applied to modern circumstances society.
+Recently, Neo-Noir movies have modified these themes to the modern day.

 Western Movie sub-genres